thePatmanMI/android-runtime-docs/debug/debug-cli.md

   * Start debugging - starts an application with debugger enabled
   * Attach/Detach debugger - attach/detach debuggger to a running application

+Please note that the current implementation requires Chrome browser installed.

 # Start an application with debugger enabled

 The following command with build, deploy and run the application with attached debugger.
 This will allow you to debug your application from the first JavaScript statement.